Scieneaux4/sentinel-threat-detection-lab/README.md

 ### 3️⃣ Successful Login Events (Event ID 4624)
 ![Successful Logins](insert-image-link)

-This screenshot shows a triggered Microsoft Sentinel incident for a successful login following multiple failed attempts.
-This detection highlights potential brute-force behavior where an attacker repeatedly attempts authentication before eventually gaining access.
-The alert includes relevant details such as severity, associated IP address, and event correlation, demonstrating how security analysts identify and prioritize threats in a SOC environment.
+I identified a single IP address (9.134.72.62) responsible for 38 failed login attempts followed by 14 successful authentications.
+This pattern strongly indicates brute-force activity, where an attacker repeatedly attempts credentials until successfully gaining access.

 ---

 ### 4️⃣ Detection Query
 ![Query](insert-image-link)

-The investigation panel provides context around a high-severity alert generated after multiple failed login attempts were followed by a successful authentication.
-The associated IP address and geolocation data help identify the source of the activity and support further analysis of potential credential compromise.
+This screenshot shows a triggered Microsoft Sentinel incident for a successful login following multiple failed attempts.
+This detection highlights potential brute-force behavior where an attacker repeatedly attempts authentication before eventually gaining access.
+The alert includes relevant details such as severity, associated IP address, and event correlation, demonstrating how security analysts identify and prioritize threats in a SOC environment.

 ---